Danny Rolling: In media

 Rolling has been the subject of several written works.
-His crime spree inspired screenwriter Kevin Williamson to pen the script of the 1996 slasher film Scream.
+His crime spree inspired screenwriter Kevin Williamson to pen the script of the 1996 slasher film Scream, which became a successful horror franchise.

 Sondra London collaborated with Rolling on The Making of a Serial Killer: The True Story of the Gainesville Murders in the Killer's Own Words.
 Rolling's relationship with London, which developed while he was behind bars, was the focus of an episode of Errol Morris' First Person.
 Rolling and London became romantically involved, eventually even becoming engaged.
 The series overviewed their romance, his artwork, and his supposed feelings of remorse over the crimes he committed.
 It also included a segment of Rolling using one of his hearings as an opportunity to publicly display his affection, serenading London in the courtroom.

 A 2007 independent feature film titled The Gainesville Ripper, based on accounts of the killings, was shot in the Gainesville and Jacksonville, Florida areas.
 In the film, Rolling is portrayed by Zachary Memos.

 Rolling was also the subject of an episode of Body of Evidence: From the Case Files of Dayle Hinman, a Court TV show (transmitted as Crime Scene USA: Body of Evidence on Discovery Channel in the UK) and an episode of Forensic Factor titled Killing Spree, which originally aired on Discovery Channel Canada and was rebroadcast in America on the Science Channel.

 Rolling was the subject of a 2010 episode of Cold Blood, and briefly was mentioned in a 2012 episode of Motives and Murders titled "Not Again".
 He was featured in a 2015 episode of Nightmare Next Door.

 In 2013, TV documentary series The Real Story aired an episode profiling the movie Scream.
 It aired July 28, 2013, and tells the story of Rolling's murders in graphic detail.

-The book Drifter is based on the 1990 Gainesville murders.
-The song Harold Rollings Hymn from the 2007 John 5 album, The Devil Knows My Name is inspired by Rolling.

 An episode of Murder Made Me Famous, which aired November 24, 2018, chronicled the case.

 The premiere episode of Mark of a Killer, titled "Posed to Kill", documented the case.

 In 2020, WUFT News released a television special and podcast special chronicling thoughts on the case 30 years later, titled Four Days, Five Murders.

 In 2021, an episode of the ABC primetime true crime television series 20/20 aired the murder case.

 On January 14, 2022, Discovery+ premiered the paranormal documentary Scream: The True Story, starring Steve Shippy and Cindy Kaza.
 Shippy and Kaza conduct a paranormal investigation in Rolling's childhood home in Shreveport, Louisiana.

-While on death row at Florida State Prison, Rolling wrote songs and poems and drew pictures.
-His works are an example of murderabilia.